ccnmtl/compiled3/content/articles/accessible-pdf-wheel.md

 hinted by the columns because there’s nothing in the inaccessible PDF that passes that structure along.
 The screen reader reads the inaccessible PDF from top to bottom, left to right, across columns.
-The following video demonstrates the nonsensical screen reading of an inaccessible PDF content.
+The following video demonstrates the nonsensical screen reading of inaccessible PDF content.

 {{< youtube
     id="GaNwnsT4B5s"